Doping-induced nematic and stripe orders within the charge density wave state of TiSe$_2$: Introduction

-\emph{Introduction.}--- The transition metal dichalcogenide TiSe$_2$ develops a commensurate $2\times2\times2$ charge density wave (CDW) transition below $T_c \sim 200 \mathrm{K}$ (shown in Fig.~\ref{Fig1}(a,b)), which has been under scrutiny for decades~\cite{DMW76,Rossnagel11}.
+The transition metal dichalcogenide TiSe$_2$ develops a commensurate $2\times2\times2$ charge density wave (CDW) transition below $T_c \sim 200 \mathrm{K}$ (shown in Fig.~\ref{Fig1}(a,b)), which has been under scrutiny for decades~\cite{DMW76,Rossnagel11}.
 Featuring nearly energetically aligned electron and hole pockets at the Brillouin Zone (BZ) $L$ and $\Gamma$ points (see Fig.~\ref{Fig1}(c,d)), TiSe$_2$ is naturally unstable to modulations with momentum $Q=\Gamma L_i$ which cause a repulsion of the electron and hole bands.
-These include both lattice modulations driven by electron-phonon coupling~\cite{WRC11,CM11} and charge modulations driven by excitonic correlations~\cite{monney_spontaneous_2009,Kogar17}, with both mechanisms likely contributing to the CDW~\cite{vanWezel2010,WezelSaxena,porer_non-thermal_2014,monney_revealing_2016}.
-While the microscopic interaction driving the CDW has been discussed at length, an even more pressing controversy regarding the symmetry of the CDW transition has received less attention and remains unresolved to date.
+These can include both lattice modulations driven by electron-phonon coupling~\cite{WRC11,CM11}, charge modulations driven by excitonic correlations~\cite{monney_spontaneous_2009,Kogar17} or, most likely, a combination of the two~\cite{vanWezel2010,WezelSaxena,porer_non-thermal_2014,monney_revealing_2016}.